Making (tele)presence work

 The Socially Intelligent Meetings program explores social and technological interventions for making work-oriented telepresence effective, comfortable, adaptable, and robust.
 The guiding principles are that telepresence technologies should aim to drive social value rather than attempt to replicate face-to-face experiences, and that telepresence technologies should be designed with a holistic and flexible approach to workflows rather than fitted narrowly to tasks.

-This program of work currently has three strands
+This program currently has four workstreams: